FMatti/roughly/README.md

 basis, _ = arnoldi.compute(A, x, k=10)
 ```

 After $k$ iterations of the Arnoldi method you proceed with your computations, but realize your basis is not sufficient for these purposes.
-In these cases, _roughly_ makes it easy to "refine" the approximation with additional iterations.
+In these cases, _roughly_ makes it easy to "refine" the approximation with additional iterations:

 ```python
 refined_basis, _ = arnoldi.refine(k=10)